Samuel Mbappé Léppé

-Samuel Mbappé Léppé (1936–1985) also known as Mbappé Moumi Samuel was a Cameroonian professional footballer who played as a midfielder.
+Samuel Mbappé Léppé (28 February 1936 – 25 December 1985), also known as Mbappé Moumi Samuel, nicknamed Maréchal was a Cameroonian professional footballer who played as a midfielder.
 He comes from the Sawa community.

 Biography

 Childhood

 Samuel Mbappé Léppé was born on 28 February 1936 in Douala.
 He was the son of Moumè Mbappé and de Rose Ebelle.

 Career

-He played for Oryx Douala in the 1950s and 1960s, winning five Cameroon championship titles (1961, 1963, 1964, 1965 and 1967), three times the Cameroon Cup (1963, 1968 and 1970) and he was the first captain to lift the African Cup of Champions Clubsin the 1964–65 season.
+He played for Oryx Douala in the 1950s and 1960s, winning five Cameroon championship titles (1961, 1963, 1964, 1965 and 1967), three times the Cameroon Cup (1963, 1968 and 1970) and he was the first captain to lift the African Cup of Champions Clubs, doing so in the 1964–65 season.
 Roger Milla describes him as being the greatest.
 Over the course of his career, he earned several transfer deals European clubs offered him a chance to play professional football in Europe but he refused to join them.

 Nicknamed the "Marshal". he also served as the captain of the Cameroon football team at a point in his career.

-He was part of the Cameroonian squad who were selected to play in the 1970 African Cup of Nations however Cameroon were unfortunately eliminated in the group stage.
+He was part of the Cameroonian squad who were selected to play in the 1970 African Cup of Nations, however The Cameroon National Football Team were unfortunately eliminated in the group stage.
 His brother Ebèllé Moumi Walter was also a footballer.
 The "Moumi" brothers both played careers with Oryx Douala and the Cameroon national team.